 The War on Terror story-arc.
 It got real old real quick.
 Also, the massive Broken Aesop that accompanies it.
 "We're going to fight Terrorism!
 With War... wait, what?!"

-The War On Terror Arc has been going on for nearly ten seasons.
+The War On Terror Arc has been going on for over ten seasons.

 The War on Communism / Cold War arc lasted a record-stretching 75 seasons and supplied a major Crisis Crossover of the 20th century.
 Some characters seem to be unaware that the arc ended, and continue to build massive bomb shelters and stockpile ammo in case of a commie takeover.
 Some would love to see the arc brought back, since they enjoyed the power they had during its continuity.